Plastics Webinar. No data, no deal: the importance of science and data driving the final plastics treaty negotiations

 To meet these expectations, any new treaty must embed requirements for transparency and accountability.
 However, the current text lacks clear and binding provisions for comprehensive data collection, reporting, and monitoring—elements that have proven essential to the success of existing Multilateral Environmental Agreements (MEAs).
 Without these provisions, we face a treaty that may be ambitious in rhetoric but impossible to implement or evaluate in practice.

-- Introduce practical tools developed to support countries in strengthening their national data on plastics across the lifecycle
+- Introduced practical tools developed to support countries in strengthening their national data on plastics across the lifecycle

-- Explore country perspectives on the importance of science and data in achieving the goals of the global agreement.
+- Explored country perspectives on the importance of science and data in achieving the goals of the global agreement.

 Speakers